 Have you been inspired to try this DIY wall panel bedhead tutorial?
 Or have you used wall panelling in your bedroom?
 Tell us about it in the comments below!

 About the author

-Building, renovating and restoring homes with her husband for over 20 years, including her own home in Mildura, Australia, Mikahl is not only a talented woman of style but also a mother to four gorgeous children.
+Building, renovating and restoring homes with her husband for over 20 years, Mikahl is not only a talented woman of style but also a mother to four gorgeous children.
+She’s recently completed her latest build, a luxe and contemporary home.
 Follow her on Instagram for regular interiors inspiration, including loads of plant love!

 This article was first published in October 2018